Solving Google Cache Issue

 Users Who Are Using WordPress Platform:

-[thumbnail src=”https://www.maria-johnsen.com/multilingualSEO-blog/wp-content/uploads/2014/11/wordpress-platform1.png”]
+[thumbnail src=”http://www.maria-johnsen.com/multilingualSEO-blog/wp-content/uploads/2014/11/wordpress-platform1.png”]

 There are many ways to get the page cached quickly.
 I recommend installing “wordpress super cache plugin“.